Menu

 We expect every child to attend school every day, and be punctual every day, so they can learn to the best of their ability.
 The attendance of children at school is a legal requirement and is taken seriously by the school.
+For information from NHS about common illnesses and if children can still attend school, click here.
 Our Attendance Policy can be found below.
 You can also read here the 'Working Together to Improve School Attendance' from the Department for Education, including what parents' responsibilities are 'As a parent, you are legally responsible for making sure your child gets a suitable fulltime education', as well as clicking on the link below to read the ODST Attendance Statement for all schools.

 Attendance is monitored daily by our school Attendance Lead, and phone calls will be made in the first instance where concerns begin to emerge around attendance, including late arrivals.